hd-UQ/cd_dynamax/demos/python/configs/README.md

 ### `model/`

 - **Purpose**: specification of the CD-SSM to filter/fit
-    - its class, dimensions,  and every parameter of the initial state, dynamics, and emission  distributions, each tagged as fixed or trainable.
+    - it defines the cd-dynamax class, state/space dimensions, and every parameter of the initial state, dynamics, and emission  distributions, each tagged as fixed or trainable.

     - cd-dynamax model parameters are defined following dynamax convention:
         - i.e, each parameter contains a `{"params": ..., "props": ...}` pair: